-If you have a large family or live with a few roommates, creating a system like a cubby room will make it much easier for kids and messy adults to stay organized without having to make much of an effort or having to think about a complicated system.
-There's a coat rack for umbrellas, hats, and outerwear, baskets for dirty footwear, and a bench for bookbags.
+If you have a large family or live with a few roommates, creating a system like a cubby room will make it much easier for kids and messy adults to stay organized.
+There's a coat rack for umbrellas, hats, and outerwear, baskets for dirty footwear, and a bench for bags.
 We also love how the tiling and the white walls create flow from this room to the next.

-So you want to amplify your storage options in the entry, but you don't have the room or means to create an elaborate console table vignette.
-Instead, opt for the almighty bench.
+If you want to amplify your storage options in the entry, but you don't have the room or means to create an elaborate console table vignette, opt for a simple bench.
 This one piece of furniture offers endless styling options, and you can use it as a landing dock for your bags when you walk through the front door.
 Plus, lining up your shoes underneath instantly introduces a whole new organizational system.
 This makeshift mudroom idea is especially well-suited for a front door that opens directly into a casual space like a kitchen, a studio apartment, or even a narrow hallway.

 When it comes to durable flooring that seamlessly connects the indoors and outdoors, it's hard to beat ceramic stone tiles.
-They're less formal and precious than hardwood, but they also offer a certain level of formality.
-We love the way this collapsible leather bench offers up a little storage space with a little help from the coat hangers installed above.
-It's super simple and blends well with the liveable elegance of the rest of the space.
+They're less formal and delicate than hardwood, but they still offer a level of elegance.
+We love the way this collapsible leather bench offers storage space with a little help from the coat hangers installed above.
+It's super simple, but so efficient.

 When you aren't quite sure how to make the mudroom blend cohesively with the style of the rest of your home, think about the materials you're using.
-Opt for a small area rug or runner that complements the color scheme in the more formal rooms of the house plus a few décor details like ceramic hooks and a simple bench while sticking to practical flooring and lighting for all the foot traffic this area will see.
+Opt for a small area rug or runner that complements the color scheme in the more formal rooms of the house, plus a few décor details like ceramic hooks and a simple bench.
+Stick to practical flooring and lighting for all the foot traffic this area will see.

-If you want to use the backdoor area for a family room, home office, or really anything else that offers more functional value that just becoming an extra closet, just find good storage baskets and bins that complement the rest of color and texture scheme.
+If you want to use a backdoor area for a family room, home office, or anything else that offers more functional value that just becoming an extra closet, all you need to do is find good storage baskets and bins that complement the overall color and texture scheme.
 In the example above, the blonde straw baskets blend in with the console table, the carpet, and even the wall art.